Cosmic-Ide/Cosmic-IDE/README.md

 - Material You interface with light and dark themes
 - Touch-friendly project explorer and editor controls
 - Android document picker integration for imports, backups, grammars, and custom fonts
+- An Arch Linux ARM userspace with broad `pacman` support and access to its aarch64 repositories
 - App-private Linux environment—no root access required
 - Phone, tablet, keyboard, and Android desktop workflows
 - Local projects that remain under your control

+Most packages from the Arch Linux ARM repositories can be installed directly with `pacman`.
+Packages that require unavailable kernel features, privileged operations, or unsupported hardware may still be limited by Android's application sandbox.

 <details>
 <summary><strong>Advanced language and tool support</strong></summary>